 Thomas S. Terry Chairman

 Tom Terry, who serves as chairman the Global Aging Institute’s board of directors, is one of America’s most highly respected actuaries and a thought leader in the profession both in the United States and abroad.
 Tom has forty years of experience in a variety of senior leadership roles within the pension industry.
 He is currently CEO of The Terry Group, an actuarial consulting firm he founded in 2010 that specializes in helping corporate and government clients strengthen the sustainability of complex financial security systems.
 Prior to launching the Terry Group, he served as CEO of JPMorgan Compensation and Benefits Strategies.
 Prior to that, he was CEO of Chicago Consulting Actuaries, another actuarial consulting firm that he founded.
-Tom served as president of the American Academy of Actuaries in 2014 and is slated to be president of the International Actuarial Association in 2017.
+Tom served as president of the American Academy of Actuaries in 2014 and president of the International Actuarial Association in 2017.
 He holds a masters in actuarial science from the University of Michigan.

 Neil Howe Senior Associate

-Tobias Peter Research Associate
+Tobias Peter Senior Associate